 When going through a child custody case, either as part of a divorce or independent child custody case, you need to be aware of portions of your case that can directly lead to problems.
-Planning out the stages of your Texas family law case is incredibly important to your overall success.
+Planning out the stages of your Texas family law case is essential to your overall success.
 I have seen many families who have strong cases and strong positions to achieve goals fall short of their objectives because they never had a plan.
-Going into a child custody case means understanding your position within the case, the arguments of your co-parent as well as what is in the best interest of your child.
+Going into a child custody case means understanding your position within the case, the arguments of your co-parent, as well as what is in the best interest of your child.

-issue #1: not developing your “why”
+issue #1: not developing you are “why”

 Issue #2: not thinking long term

-when it comes to child custody cases I oftentimes see people experiencing problems from the beginning because they are unwilling to think long term.
-This is a big problem that I feel impacts many people in different sorts of child custody cases but there are two elements to this problem that I would like to mention today.
-The first problem that I see people suffering with when it comes to problems with their child custody case is not hiring an attorney believing that they can represent themselves or that an attorney is too expensive.
-I would certainly recommend that you interview multiple family law attorneys to gain a different perspective on your case and to determine what attorneys' fees may look like across the broad spectrum of lawyers.
+when it comes to child custody cases, I oftentimes see people experiencing problems from the beginning because they are unwilling to think long term.
+This is a big problem that I feel impacts many people in different sorts of child custody cases, but there are two elements to this problem that I would like to mention today.
+The first problem that I see people suffering with when it comes to their child custody case is not hiring an attorney believing that they can represent themselves or that an attorney is too expensive.
+I would certainly recommend that you interview multiple family law attorneys to gain a different perspective on your case and determine what attorneys' fees may look like across the broad spectrum of lawyers.
 Remember that hiring an attorney is a short-term investment into your long-term future.

 Issue #3: not considering logistics